 Despite the significant potential of simple physical models in view of applications, further studies remain necessary to evaluate the contribution of additional factors present in physiological conditions.
 For example, more complex in vitro models involve perfusion systems to consider fluid flow, either for stimulating cells mechanically or for providing nutrients throughout a 3D construct.
-These aspects are especially important in the field of bone regeneration, where scaffolds are now designed to both fulfil their mechanical function and support the biological activities driving tissue regeneration.
-Coupling scaffold geometry and fluid flow in tissue growth models has shown to improve the distribution of engineered tissue throughout the scaffolds, while in silico systematic investigations revealed a critical role of the interplay between curvature-driven tissue growth and either flow stimulation or flow inhibition.
-A significant effect of fluid flow on the amount and the morphology of mineralized tissue obtained in 3D scaffolds was also observed within channels of different sizes and shapes.
-[176]
+These aspects are especially important in the field of bone regeneration, [172] where scaffolds are now designed to both fulfil their mechanical function and support the biological activities driving tissue regeneration.
+Coupling scaffold geometry and fluid flow in tissue growth models has shown to improve the distribution of engineered tissue throughout the scaffolds, [173] while in silico systematic investigations revealed a critical role of the interplay between curvature-driven tissue growth and either flow stimulation or flow inhibition.[174]
+A significant effect of fluid flow on the amount and the morphology of mineralized tissue obtained in 3D scaffolds was also observed within channels of different sizes and shapes.[175]

-Additional steps towards the translation of curvature-driven tissue growth and organization to the clinics rely on in vivo studies, which greatly benefit from the increasing capabilities of 3D printing.^[133] Here again, bone tissue engineers and orthopedists have paved the way to study the role of scaffold geometry in clinical contexts.
-For instance, layered 3D scaffolds printed with a fiber laydown pattern of 0°/60°/120° implanted in cranial defects induce less bone formation and weaker biomechanical properties compared to cross-like 0°/90° pattern.^[177] Similarly, the tissue architecture obtained after implantation of 0°/90° scaffolds in sheep tibia, reveal an unusual biomineralization process that involved i) curvature-driven growth of soft tissue along the scaffold, ii) the formation of mineralized cones in the center of the pores and iii) a continuous transition between these two phases (Figure 8j).
-[100] Another recent in vivo work for which the architecture of 3D printed scaffolds was systematically varied suggested that a 0°/45° strut geometry with larger pores promote osteointegration and vascularization in rat spine and enhance the chances of spinal fusion.
-[178] Overall, the state-of-the-art spanning in silico, in vitro and in vivo work reveals that curvature is an underestimated descriptor of scaffold morphology and determinant of the subsequent engineered tissue architecture and function.
+Additional steps toward the translation of curvature-driven tissue growth and organization to the clinics rely on in vivo studies, which greatly benefit from the increasing capabilities of 3D printing.^[132] Here again, bone tissue engineers and orthopedists have paved the way to study the role of scaffold geometry in clinical contexts.
+For instance, layered 3D scaffolds printed with a fiber laydown pattern of $0^{\circ}/60^{\circ}/120^{\circ}$ implanted in cranial defects induce less bone formation and weaker biomechanical properties compared to cross-like $0^{\circ}/90^{\circ}$ pattern.
+Similarly, the tissue architecture obtained after implantation of $0^{\circ}/90^{\circ}$ scaffolds in sheep tibia, reveal an unusual biomineralization process that involved i) curvature-driven growth of soft tissue along the scaffold, ii) the formation of mineralized cones in the center of the pores, and iii) a continuous transition between these two phases (Figure 8j).
+[99] Another recent in vivo work for which the architecture of 3D printed scaffolds was systematically varied suggested that a $0^{\circ}/45^{\circ}$ strut geometry with larger pores promote osteointegration and vascularization in rat spine and enhance the chances of spinal fusion.
+[177]

+Overall, the state-of-the-art spanning in silico, in vitro and in vivo work reveals that curvature is an underestimated descriptor of scaffold morphology and determinant of the subsequent engineered tissue architecture and function.
 When developing engineered tissues as clinical modalities, curvature should thus be considered as a critical process parameter and incorporated in the design of clinical implants early on.
-Building on the experimental data reviewed here and using mathematical concepts detailed in section 2, in silico models of tissue growth allow integration of various aspects of scaffold design and to screen complex geometries numerically prior to their in vitro or in vivo testing.
-[100, 179] For example, model-optimized 3D printed hydroxyapatite-based gyroid scaffolds used in a maxillofacial orthotopic rat model recently proved to promote bone formation and penetration into the scaffold, compared to the clinical gold standard or 3D printed orthogonal lattice structures.
-[180] Different methods used to model tissue growth have been reviewed in [181].
-Irrespective of the modelling approach, the final morphology of the object heavily depends on multiple parameters, including the boundary conditions of the system.
-Varying these parameters in silico is a powerful method to predict the tissue engineering performances of scaffolds, [182] especially if nutrient gradients, fluid flow or cell differentiation are included to broaden the physiological relevance of the model.
-[175, 183]
+Building on the experimental data reviewed here and using mathematical concepts detailed in Section 2, in silico models of tissue growth allow integration of various aspects of scaffold design and to screen complex geometries numerically prior to their in vitro or in vivo testing.
+[99,178] For example, model-optimized 3D-printed hydroxyapatite-based gyroid scaffolds used in a maxillofacial orthotopic rat model recently proved to promote bone formation and penetration into the scaffold, compared to the clinical gold standard or 3D-printed orthogonal lattice structures.[179]
+Different methods used to model tissue growth have been reviewed in ref.
+[180].
+Irrespective of the modeling approach, the final morphology of the object heavily depends on multiple parameters, including the boundary conditions of the system.
+Varying these parameters in silico is a powerful method to predict the tissue engineering performances of scaffolds,[181] especially if nutrient gradients, fluid flow, or cell differentiation are included to broaden the physiological relevance of the model.[174,182]